open-politics/open-politics/README.md

 - Django is used as a backend framework to serve the frontend and to communicate with the LLMs.

+### Database
+- Intermediate article data storage
+- Qdrant vector storage
+- Agent-Search dataset (for smaller "ground truth" data points)

 ### Langchain
+- The LLM domain AI is now heavily evolving on agents-based sytems
+- Our purpose will need multple agents, as we need to address different tasks

 08.11 Update after OpenAI DevDay:
 - the available context length is now 128k tokens, which is a huge improvement
-- the ecosystem is now heavily evolving on agents-based sytems
-- our purpose will need multple agents, as we need to address different tasks

 - Each component requires different solutions